-We have considered a logic for reasoning with incomplete and inconsistent knowledge-bases.
-The corresponding consequence relation is nonmonotonic, paraconsistent, and allows to draw conclusions that are not involved in any conflict in the knowledge-base.
-In practice, this means that in case that a small part of a large knowledge-base is contradictory, one would still be able to draw nontrivial conclusions based on the "robust" part of the knowledge-base, and so the inference process will not be totally damaged by the "spoiled" data.
+In this paper we have considered a logic for reasoning with incomplete and inconsistent knowledgebases.
+The corresponding consequence relation, $\models{\mathcal{W}}$, is nonmonotonic, paraconsistent, and allows to draw conclusions that are not involved in any conflict in the knowledge-base.
+In practice, this means that in case that a small portion of a large knowledge-base is contradictory, one would still be able to draw nontrivial conclusions based on the "robust" part of the knowledge-base, and so the inference process will not be damaged by the "spoiled" data.